AaltoSciComp/scicomp-docs/rse/index.rst

    For a quick chat to get started with any kind of project or request any type of support, come to our :ref:`daily garage <scicomp-garage>`, every workday online at 13:00.
-Or contact us by email at rse-group at aalto.fi, or fill out our `request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__.
+Or contact us by email at rse at aalto.fi, or fill out our `request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__.
 See :ref:`requesting RSE <request-rse>` for more.